- Prestigious 4-year undergraduate international business school

 Then you complete the visa application forms found online at the website of the appropriate Consulate General of France.

-After this, you must make an appointment (several weeks in advance) at the appropriate French embassy or consulate to submit your visa application materials in person.
+Next, you make an appointment (several weeks in advance) at the appropriate French embassy or consulate to submit your visa application and supporting materials (including your passport) in person.

-Once in France, you will apply for a residency permit, which is the final validation of your permission to study there.
+Once in France, you will apply for a residency permit, the final validation of your permission to study there.

 This document represents the most accurate information available at the time of publication.
 Statements contained herein are not contractual obligations, and verbal or other representations that are inconsistent with or not contained within the document are not binding.
 The University of Richmond reserves the right to change without specific notice programs and the conditions under which they are offered.